ibm-cloud-docs/openshift/openshift_registry.md

 Previously, Red Hat OpenShift on IBM Cloud created separate image pull secrets for each regional, public `icr.io` registry domain.
 Now, all the public and private `icr.io` registry domains for all regions are stored in a single `all-icr-io` image pull secret that is automatically created in the `default` project of your cluster.

 To let your workloads pull container images from other projects, you can now copy only the `all-icr-io` image pull secret to that project, and specify the `all-icr-io` secret in your service account or deployment.
 You do not need to copy the image pull secret that matches the regional registry of your image anymore.

-The `all-icr-io` image pull secret is added in clusters that run the following versions: `4.3.12_1520_openshift`.